 We’ve said before that universal background checks don’t do anything.
-It’s really not hard to see why, either.
+It’s not hard to see why, either.
 Criminals buy and sell guns all the time and completely bypass the background check system.
-Most of the guns they obtain are either through theft or through a straw purchase.
-If you shut down one potential avenue for purchasing guns, they just use others.
+Most of the firearms they obtain are either through theft or through a straw purchase.
+If you shut down one potential avenue for purchasing guns, they use others.

 This isn’t rocket science.